robertklep/nl.scanno.owntracks/README.md

 - a card that will trigger on a enter / leave event on the specified geofence.
 This card provides a tag that contains the event (i.e. the values can be enter or leave)

+This app supports the following activity cards:
+- a card that let Homey speak out the current location of the user specified.

+### Homey now supports speech.
+Ask Homey where a user is, and it will tell you the current name of the GeoFence the user is at.

 The settings page contains:
 - The option to use the HiveMQ public broker
 - IP adres or DNS name of the broker wehre to connect top